tchx84/Gameeky/docs/basics/en/index.md

 * An entity state can be changed intrinsically by *Actuators* that provide predefined logic, e.g., a *Roams* actuator will move the entity to random directions, and a *Destroys* actuator will flag the entity for removal from the scene when its durability reaches zero.
 * All entity properties coexist in a single system and therefore behaviors can emerge from different combinations of these properties, e.g., the speed in which an entity can move is determined by its *Weight* and its *Strength*, while the total weight of an entity depends on the weight of the entity its holding, and so on.

+> 📝 **Note:** When creating a new thematic pack assume that the entity with identifier number *1* will be assigned to the user's character in the game.

 #### Graphics

 Entities are represented on the screen through 2D graphics, which can be static or animated.